 Writing for online publications has many other considerations.
 You are not just writing for your audience, you are also writing to help search engines recognise your information is valuable for people who are inputting search queries related to your key messages.

-When I started blogging back in 2012, it took me a full week to write my first article.
+When I started blogging many years ago now, it took me a full week to write my first article.
 I published the article with trembling and trepidation.
 Around 5 people read it in total that first week.
 As I developed my skill, I looked back in horror at those early attempts.
 There was absolutely no way any search engine would have presented those back for consumption by their searchers!

 My confidence and skill grew, but it took a number of years before I felt satisfied I was able to articulate my message.
 I am still learning.
 It took even longer to create something which would circulate via a search engine and reach my audience.
-What I want to do in this article is to share what I have learned over the years and to highlight the many elements you need to consider.
-Ultimately I want to introduce you to our 10 Step Writing Great Articles Course, which is completely free.
+What I want to do in this article is to share what I have learned over the years and highlight the many elements you need to consider.

 Sharing what I have learned about writing great articles

 I love writing, and I know many of you do too.
 I am sharing what I have learned for two reasons.
 Firstly, I believe you should all be in a position to unleash your brilliance upon the world!
 I believe as completely unique individuals we all have a message or a perspective to share.
 The second reason is less altruistic.
-I want to help budding writers to develop enough confidence and skill to be able to write for us!
-Now of course, if you sign up for our writing course, there is absolutely no obligation to write for us at all!
-However, I would hope you would consider it.
-Our platform is unique in the way it shares great learning across our audience.
+I want to help budding writers develop enough confidence and skill to be able to write for us!

 10 steps to writing great articles